Francisco de Paula Santander: First administration

 Since General Simón Bolívar, despite being the President of the new republic, decided to continue leading the republican forces in their southern campaigns in Ecuador and Peru, the office of President of Gran Colombia was entrusted to General Santander.
 The Constitution mandated that the vice-president remain in Bogotá in such cases and handle the functions of the executive branch of government.
 As acting ruler, Santander had to deal with a grave economic crisis—that was one of the direct consequences of a decade of constant warfare—pockets of royalist sentiment in Gran Colombian society, supplying the logistics of the continuing military operations, administrative and legislative reactivation, and the establishment of internal political divisions.
 During this period Santander definitely moved towards a centralist political philosophy and upheld the legitimacy of the Cucutá Constitution against federalist and regionalist pretensions.
 Santander also made a concerted move toward free trade.
 He removed and reduced many taxes which had been left in place from Spanish rule and opened ports to all foreign nations.
 He also created incentives for immigrants, including expedited naturalization—applicants were allowed to leave the country for up to six months without interrupting their legally "required" stay—and land grants.
 Bolívar undid many of Santander's actions after he returned in 1826 and reassumed his position as president, often ruling through emergency decree.

-During his first administration, and in an effort to stabilize the new nation, Santander ordered the execution of most of the Spanish officers in captivity, among them General José María Barreirio.
-General Bolívar, in a letter sent to Santander from Pamplona, expressed his sadness and disapproval.